GoleeTeam/golee-build-action-workflow/base-image/README.md

 Base Docker image used by golee-build-action-workflow

 Based on ubuntu:latest.
-Docker and GCloud CLI intalled.
+Docker and GCloud CLI installed.

 ---